UNL Extension – helping you turn knowledge into "know how"

 To create a butterfly garden in your landscape, first select a location that will provide good conditions for plant growth and butterfly habitat.
 Butterflies need sunlight to warm their bodies, and most butterfly plants grow best in full sun, so select a sunny location.

-Although plant selection and placement are the most effective methods to attract butterflies, site selection for a butterfly garden is also important.
-Butterflies like sunny sites and areas sheltered from high winds.
-Warm, sheltered sites are most needed in the spring and fall.
-Provide rocks or bricks for pupation sites and for basking and warming in the sun.
+Make sure the garden is sheltered from harsh winds.
+Warm, sheltered sites are most needed by butterflies in the spring and fall.
+Provide rocks or bricks as basking sites, for butterflies to warm themselves in the sun.

 University of Nebraska-Lincoln Extension in Lancaster County is your on-line yard and garden educational resource.
 The information on this Web site is valid for residents of southeastern Nebraska.
 It may or may not apply in your area.
 If you live outside southeastern Nebraska, visit your local Extension office

 Contact Information University of Nebraska-Lincoln in Lancaster County

 444 Cherrycreek Road, Suite A, Lincoln, NE 68528 | 402-441-7180